-The observation of the recrystallization process induced by exposure to EDOT monomer followed by heating is interesting and unprecedented.
-Since the MOF is heated during activation to higher temperatures than that used to polymerize the composite, the changes observed in crystal morphology are certainly enabled by the partial etching of the as-prepared MOF.
-We cannot conclude based on these limited observations whether the changes were catalyzed by the presence of H+ ions, Cu(I) defects, or the unique combination of the two afforded by reaction of HKUST-1 with a electron-rich organic guest molecule, but we will examine this question in future work.
+The observation of this recrystallization process induced by exposure to alkoxythiophene monomers followed by heating is interesting and unprecedented.
+Since the MOF is heated during activation (before addition of monomer) to higher temperatures than that used to prepare the composite, the changes observed in crystal morphology are certainly enabled by the partial etching of the as-prepared MOF.
+We cannot conclude based on these limited observations whether the changes were catalyzed by the presence of H+ ions, Cu(I) defects, the combination of the two, or the effects of filling HKUST-1 with a electron-rich organic guest polymer, but we will examine this question in future work.

 Figure 4.
-PXRD of HKUST-1 after reaction with neat and hexane-loaded alkoxythiophenes show that the crystal structure of the MOF is retained, but that the intensity of the (100) and (111) peaks is altered by the reaction.
+PXRD of HKUST-1 after reaction with neat and hexane-loaded alkoxythiophenes show that the crystal structure of the MOF is retained, but that the intensities of the (002) and (111) peaks (dashed lines) are altered by the reaction.